-Lauki Ka Raita (Ghiya Raita)
+Lauki Raita Recipe (Ghiya Raita)

-Lauki Ka Raita (Ghiya Raita, Doodhi Raita, Bottle Gourd Raita) is a delicious accompaniment for your summer meals.
+Lauki Raita (Ghiya Raita, Doodhi Raita, Bottle Gourd Raita) is a delicious accompaniment for your summer meals.
 Make this refreshing and easy dish using my easy recipe (vegetarian, gluten-free).

 Here are some more raita recipes you may like – Bathua Raita, Cucumber Raita, Pineapple Raita, Boondi Raita, and Pomegranate Raita.